SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Purpose of this repository

-This repository explains how to install a Solace PubSub+ Software Message Broker in various configurations onto a Kubernetes cluster using the Helm tool.
+This repository explains how to install a Solace PubSub+ Software Message Broker in various configurations onto a Kubernetes cluster.
+We recommend using the Helm tool for convenience.
+An [alternative method](#alternative-installation-generating-templates-for-kubernetes-kubectl-tool) using generated templates is also provided.

 This guide is intended mainly for development and demo purposes.
 The recommended Solace PubSub+ Software Message Broker version is 9.0 or later.

 This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple single-node MiniKube deployment on a Unix-based machine.
 To view examples of other platforms see: